Introduction to Transformers: an NLP Perspective: Applications

 The above multimodal encoder can be used in both encoder-only and encoder-decoder systems.
-For encoder-only systems, consider an example where, given an image and a description of it, we predict the class of the image using a classifier built on top of the encoder \citep{kim-etal:2021vilt}.
-For encoder-decoder systems, we pair the encoder with a decoder, as in sequence-to-sequence modeling \citep{cho-etal:2021unifying}.
+For encoder-only systems, consider an example where, given an image and its description, we predict the class of the image using a classifier built on top of the encoder~\citep{kim-etal:2021vilt}.
+For encoder-decoder systems, we pair the encoder with a decoder, as in sequence-to-sequence modeling~\citep{cho-etal:2021unifying}.
 For example, we might employ a Transformer decoder to generate text based on the output of the encoder.
-A common application of this architecture is \textbf{visual question answering} (\textbf{VQA}), where an image and a question about the image are provided, and the system is tasked with generating an answer \citep{antol-etal:2015vqa}.
-The architectures of these models are illustrated in Figure \ref{fig:vision-text-models} (a-b).
+A common application of this architecture is \textbf{visual question answering} (\textbf{VQA}), where an image and a question about the image are provided, and the system is tasked with generating an answer~\citep{antol-etal:2015vqa}.
+The architectures of these models are illustrated in Figure~\ref{fig:vision-text-models} (a-b).

-More recently, NLP has seen new advances by using large language models to deal with both textual and other forms of data, such as images, videos, and audio, leading to new breakthroughs in multimodal processing \citep{liu-etal:2023visual,yin-etal:2023survey}.
-By representing all inputs as a sequence of token embeddings, the problem will be simple: we predict the next token given its context.
-This can be done by using decoder-only systems, as shown in Figure \ref{fig:vision-text-models} (c).
+Large language models have also been extended to handle both textual and other modalities, such as images, video, and audio, leading to new advances in multimodal processing~\citep{liu-etal:2023visual,yin-etal:2023survey}.
+By representing all inputs as a sequence of token embeddings, the problem becomes straightforward: we predict the next token given its context.
+This can be done using decoder-only systems, as shown in Figure~\ref{fig:vision-text-models} (c).